 In the event that a spawning run is larger than initially expected, the list of in-season management upgrade triggers (Table 4) outline conditions that will allow managers to upgrade the Harvest Phase in-season.
-A Harvest Phase upgrade would increase the target harvest rate and may affect the total number of allowable open periods and areas for commercial and recreational fisheries.
+A Harvest Phase upgrade would increase the target harvest rate and may affect managers' recommendations regarding the total number of allowable open periods and areas for commercial and recreational fisheries.

 The following represents an example of the use of this upgrade trigger.
-If it is determined that a season will start in Harvest Phase 1, a recreational fishery would not be initially allowed.
-However, The States could set up to 10 commercial fishing periods.
-When at least 250 pounds per delivery were harvested in at least one open commercial fishing period, this would trigger an upgrade to Harvest Phase 2.
-Under Harvest Phase 2, it is allowable for managers to then set up to three total recreational fishing periods on the Cowlitz River, WA, and/or Sandy River, OR.
-Additionally, under Harvest Phase 2, it is allowable for managers to extend the total number of commercial fishing periods up to 20.
+If it is determined that a season will start in Harvest Phase 1, a recreational fishery would not be initially allowed; however, the States could open commercial fishing periods.
+If at least 250 pounds per delivery were harvested in at least one open commercial fishing period, this would trigger an upgrade to Harvest Phase 2.
+Under Harvest Phase 2, it is allowable for managers to then set recreational fishing periods.
+Additionally, under Harvest Phase 2, managers may use their discretion to extend the total number of commercial fishing periods.